 Temperatures are low and the clouds are hovering over the city.
 But that’s no reason to stay inside and sulk.
 There are a lot of things to do in Berlin even when the weather’s not cooperating and more than just the great art in the city’s museums.
-Here are 11 hotspots for cold days and warm hours in Berlin.
+Here are 11 hotspots for cold and rainy days in Berlin.

-Tip 1: Guided tour through the former airport Tempelhof
+Tip 1: Explore Berlin's History: Guided tour through the former airport Tempelhof

 The huge public park has achieved cult status for Berlin inhabitants, but not too long ago passenger aircrafts have been rolling across the field.
 To discover the secrets of the historical building we highly suggest you to book a guided tour, which takes you inside the forgotten tunnels, stairways and bunkers of the former Nazi building.
 Plus: the tour will also take you on the rooftop of the building!

 Another great spot to warm up along Friedrichstraße is Galeries Lafayette where you can get luxury goods and food from France.
-Make a small detour to Gendarmenmarkt, just a block and a half to the east, and there are two shops that could simply save the day: the chocolatier Rausch has chocolate in abundance and at Ritter Sport you can even make your own custom chocolate bar.
-Tip: The Berlin Welcome Card offers a special discount for the chocolate world of Ritter Sport.
+Make a small detour to Gendarmenmarkt, just a block and a half to the east, and there are two shops that could simply save the day: the chocolatier Rausch has chocolate in abundance.

 Forget the grey everyday life and make the world just the way you like it.
 Berlin's playground for the curious offers colorful backgrounds for photo enthusiasts, mirrored rooms and optical wonders of all kinds.
 Grow tall like Alice in Wonderland and walk along the ceiling of the Berlin subway.
 We wish you lots of fun!